 About the author

-Andrey Fedorov is co-owner of 512 BYTE company, specialist in data recovery, software development for data recovery and forensic analysis.
+Andrey Fedorov is co-owner of 512 BYTE company, the specialist in data recovery, software development for data recovery and forensic analysis.
 He has more than 15 years of experience in this field.